-• BASS HALL-Bass Hall is a three-story building that accommodates 143 female residents.
+- BASS HALL-Bass Hall is a three-story building that accommodates 143 female residents.
 Built in 1963, the building has a large lounge and a resident manager's suite.
-Interior renovation was completed in the summer of 1999, and exterior renovations accomplished in 2006.
+Interior renovation was completed in the summer of 1999, and exterior renovations accomplished in 2006. - BASS MEMORIAL CHAPEL AND WARREN PRAYER GARDEN-Dedicated in 2014, Bass Memorial Chapel is the first chapel on campus, and it provides sacred space for prayer, worship, and small group gatherings.
+The prayer garden is a place for meditation.